 History of Balaoan

-More than four centuries ago, the first Augustinian friars stumbled upon a village known only as PURAO which served then as the buffer zone between the Ilokos territory with neighboring Pangasinan.
+M ore than four centuries ago, the first Augustinian friars stumbled upon a village known only as PURAO that served as a buffer zone between Ilocos and its neighboring territory, Pangasinan.

-According to the American historian, William H. Scott, Balaoan pueblo was already known by its old name Purao even way back in 1582.
-PURAO or PURAW in the Ilocano language means white.
-According to Scott, Balaoan was already regarded an “emporium” for the barter of Igorot gold during that time so much so that in 1592, Balaoan was reported “to be rich in gold” owing it’s proximity to the gold mines of the Cordillera.
+According to American historian, William H. Scott, Balaoan pueblo was originally known by its old name “Purao” in 1582.
+“PURAO” or “PURAW” in the Ilocano language means white.
+Scott wrote in his book that Balaoan was already regarded at that time as an “emporium” for the barter of Igorot gold between the lowlanders and highlanders, so much so that in 1592, Balaoan was heralded “to be rich in gold” due to its proximity to the gold mines of the Cordilleras.

-The most widely circulated tale about the origin of the town’s name most historical writers continue to popularize, is an account highlighting the gallantry of its old inhabitants in defense of this land.
+The most widely circulated tale about the origin of the town’s name which history writers continue to popularize is an account that highlighted the gallantry of the original inhabitants fighting in defense of this land.

-Balaoan is one of the oldest municipalities of the old Ilokos Territory , having been established by Augustinian friars in the late 16th century during the early expansion phase of the Spanish rule.
-The town was once an “encomienda” administered by a certain Christoval Guiral with several Rancherias of “new Christians and catechumens” who inhabited the Igorot Mountains.
-Namakpakan, now Luna town, was under its original jurisdiction at that time.
+B alaoan is one of the oldest municipalities of the old Ilocos Territory , having been established by Augustinian friars in the 16th century during the early expansion phase of the Spanish rule.
+The town was once an “encomienda” administered by a certain Christoval Guiral with several “rancherias” and “catechumens” who inhabited the Igorot mountains.
+Namakpakan or Luna town and parts of Bangar, Santol and Sudipen were under its original jurisdiction at that time.

-La Union historian Adriel Obar Miemban believes that it was in 1587 when the town was founded having cited the findings of early Spanish friars chronicles Julian Martin and Salvador Font who favored the year 1587 against that of another friar historian, Elviro Perez who set the year earlier back to 1586.
-Historian Alberto Lacsamana places the town’s exact date of establishment at April 25, 1587.
+La Union historian Adriel Obar Miemban believes that it was in 1587 when the town was founded by citing the findings of early Spanish friar-chroniclers Julian Martin and Salvador Font who favored the year 1587 as against that of another friar-historian, Elviro Perez, who set the year earlier at 1586.
+Historian Alberto Lacsamana however, places the town’s exact date of establishment at April 25, 1587.

-The town’s Spanish civil government was probably established in 1704 having been governed under the Maura Law.
-It is believed that by 1739, its name was changed to Balaoan and according on accounts, sometime in 1762, the Ilocano rebel, Diego Silang, ordered the gobernadorcillo of Balaoan to persuade the Igorots living nearby to support him in his anti-Spanish struggle.
+The town’s Spanish civil government was probably established in 1704 having been governed under the Spanish Maura Law.
+It is believed that sometime in 1739, its name was changed to Balaoan and according to accounts, sometime in 1762, the Ilocano revolutionary, Diego Silang, ordered the then gobernadorcillo of Balaoan to persuade the Igorots living nearby to support him in his anti-Spanish struggle.

-In Febraury 02, 1818 the Real Cedula sliced the old Iloko Territory into Ilocos Norte and Ilocos Sur making Balaoan along with Bangar and Namacpacan (Luna) the three southernmost towns of Ilocos Sur.
+In February 2, 1818, Real Cedula sliced the old Iloco Territory into Ilocos Norte and Ilocos Sur making Balaoan along with Bangar and Namacpacan (Luna) the three southernmost towns of Ilocos Sur.

-In March 02, 1850 the Province of la Union was created making Balaoan and its two old neighboringtowns part of the new province.
+In March 2, 1850 , the Province of La Union was created making Balaoan and its two neighboring towns part of the new province.

 Under the Spanish local government structure, the governing council was the Tribunal Municipal.
-The intermediaries between the government and the townspeople are the Cabezas de Barangay who was selected by the Tribunal Municipal and the 12 delegates of the Principalia in joint session.
+The intermediaries between the government and the townspeople are the Cabezas de Barangay, who were selected by the Tribunal Municipal and the 12 delegates of the Principalia in joint session.

-There was a Justice of the Peace known as Juez de Paz whose primary duty was to attend in both civil and criminal cases.
+There was a Justice of the Peace known as Juez de Paz whose primary duty was to attend to both civil and criminal cases.

 The Cuadrilleros or rural police acted as civil guards of the town responsible for maintaining peace and order.

-Fernando Ostrea escaped death with just a wound on the thigh to be able to break the news about the tradegy and because of his miraculous” survival he was even pardoned by the authorities following the Spanish custom.
-At the time of his martyrdom, Don Fernando was a Cabeza de Brangay who later became the town’s vice president.
-As a major in the revolution, he stirred his people to fight against Spain and the United States.
+Fernando Ostrea escaped death with just a wound on the thigh to be able to break the news about the tragedy and because of his “miraculous” survival , he was pardoned by the authorities following the Spanish custom.
+At the time of his martyrdom, Don Fernando was a Cabeza de Barangay who later became the town’s vice president.
+As a major in the revolution, he steered his people to rise up against Spain and the United States.

-Balaoan was also one of the last towns in the north where the Spanish troops made their final ground in the north in 1898.
+Balaoan was also one of the last towns in the north where the Spanish troops made their final stand in 1898.

-During the Filipno American War in the late 1898, the town takes pride in playing host to the First Philippine republic President, Emilio Aguinaldo, during his escape to the north to elude pursuing American troops.
+During the Filipino-American War in the late 1898, the town takes pride in playing host to First Philippine Republic President Emilio Aguinaldo during his escape to the north to elude pursuing American troops.

-On November 20, Aguinaldo stayed overnight in Balaoan at the house of the Presidente that time, until November 21, his last day in La Union before proceeding to Ilocos Sur.
-There is a very interesting bit of history here because it was in Balaoan where the President almost got assassinated by people loyal to the then General Antonio Luna of the nearby Namacpacan town planning to exact revenge for the killing of the Ilocano general suspected of having been mastermind by Aguinaldo.
+On November 20, Aguinaldo stayed overnight in Balaoan resting in the house of the President at that time, until November 21, his last day in La Union before proceeding to Ilocos Sur.
+There is a very interesting footnote of history here because it was in Balaoan where the President almost got assassinated by people loyal to then General Antonio Luna of the nearby Namacpacan town who were planning to exact revenge for the killing of the Ilocano general suspected of having been masterminded by Aguinaldo.

 In November 28, 1899, American General Young appointed Don Juan Rodriguez as Municipal President of Balaoan until April 1901.

-The establishment of the American civil government hardly restored peace and order in the town because the resistance continued among katipuneros encamped in the mountains of Balaoan thus constantly endangering the fragile peace and order being imposed by American troops stationed then in the municipality.
+The establishment of the American civil government hardly restored peace and order in the town because the resistance continued among Katipuneros still encamped in the mountains of Balaoan thus constantly endangering the fragile peace and order being imposed by American troops stationed then in the municipality.

-The known leader of the revolucioneros here was Col. Aniceto Angeles who fought fierce battles with the Americans between June 29 to July 01, 1900 until April 03, 1901 from the mountain vastness of Guilong in southern Balaoanto the lowland sitio Kalungboyan where he routed company of American soldiers without incurring any casualties.
-Col. Angeles who was among the closest aides of Gen. Manuel Tinio, the Filipino revolutionary conqueror of San Fernando, was later captured and executed with two other revolutionaries at Bangar town.
+The known leader of the revolutionaries here was one Col. Aniceto Angeles who fought fierce battles against the Americans between June 29, 1900 until April 3, 1901 from the mountain vastness of Guilong in eastern Balaoan to the lowland sitio of Kalungboyan where he routed a company of American soldiers without incurring any casualty.
+Col. Angeles who was among the closest aides of Gen. Manuel Tinio, the Filipino revolutionary conqueror of San Fernando, was later executed with two other revolutionaries in Bangar town.

-There was a certain Vicente Orfiano, a native of Balaoan who was believed to have saved the public buildings and houses in the pueblo from being burned during the Filipino American Revolution here.
+There was a certain Vicente Orfiano, a native of Balaoan who was believed to have saved the public buildings and houses in the pueblo from being burned during the Filipino-American Revolution here.
 He is also believed to have saved the lives of many residents.
-There was another, Crispulo Patajo, who was able to subdue the Katipuneros and on whose act led to the eventual pacification of the town and the flight of the revolutionaries to nearby Ilokos Sur.
+There was another, Crispulo Patajo, who was able to subdue the Katipuneros and upon whose act led to the eventual pacification of the town and the flight of the revolutionaries to nearby Ilocos Sur.

-Balaoan is one of the oldest municipalities in the Province of La Union, having been founded in 1704.
-The vast land area consists of agricultural lands interspersed with residential, commercial and institutional areas.
+Balaoan is one of the oldest municipalities in La Union having been officially founded in 1704.
+Its vast land area consists of agricultural lands with residential, commercial and institutional areas.

-Balaoan is centrally located among the six northern municipalities of la Union (Balaoan, Bacnotan, Bangar, Luna, Santol and Sudipen).
+Balaoan is centrally located among the six northern municipalities of La Union (Balaoan, Bacnotan, Bangar, Luna, Santol and Sudipen).
 It is located 30 kilometers north of San Fernando City, the provincial capital of La Union and the regional capital of Region I. It is approximately 300 kilometers north of Metro Manila.
-It is bounded by the town of Bangar on the North, by Santol and Sudipen on the east, by Bacnotan on the south and Luna and China Sea on the west.
+It is bounded by the town of Bangar on the north; Sudipen and Santol on the east; Bacnotan in the south; and Luna and the West Philippine Sea in the west.